Share trading games to master your craft

-In this way, you can learn how to develop an investment strategy without putting any of your own money on the line.
-It's all too easy to lose money if you don't know what you're doing; practice makes perfect.
+This way, you can learn how to develop an investment strategy without putting any of your own money on the line.
+Practice makes perfect!

 Most share trading games offer a real-time simulation of stock market investing.
 These games provide you with a set budget, for example $50,000, of pretend money.
 You can then use these virtual dollars to “buy” your very own portfolio of shares.

-However, it’s important to understand that these can never provide a completely accurate depiction of what it’s like to trade shares in real life.
-Your appetite for risk and willingness to accept losses will always be different when your hard-earned cash is on the line, not just virtual money.
+However, it’s important to understand that these can never truly imitate the real deal.
+Your appetite for risk and willingness to accept losses will always be different when your hard-earned cash is on the line.

 The following games are a selection of online share trading games based on different markets and available to Australians.